VisnuPriyaa19/I386_Task_Management_App/README.md

 ### Steps to Run
 1. Download the Project:
-Download the project files (index.html, styles.css, script.js, and images) to your local machine.
+- Download the project files (index.html, styles.css, script.js, and images) to your local machine.

 2. Open the Application:
-Open the index.html file in your web browser by double-clicking it or dragging it into the browser window.
+- Open the index.html file in your web browser by double-clicking it or dragging it into the browser window.

 3. Use the Application:
-Add tasks using the form and enter task name and description.
+- Add tasks using the form and enter task name and description.
-Toggle task status, edit, or delete tasks as needed.
+- Toggle task status, edit,view or delete tasks as needed.
-Use the filter buttons to view specific tasks such as completed, pending or all tasks.
+- Use different filter buttons to view specific tasks such as completed, pending or all tasks.

 # Task Management Workflow
 - Users can **add, edit, view, and delete tasks**.